VzxPLnHqr/sig-pow/README.md

 "works" `w1` and `w2` are "combined" as follows: `w1*w2 = log2(2^w1 + 2^w2)`.
 The right
 hand side is the usual notion of logarithm, exponention, addition, etc.

+The notation above is inspired by the mathematical notion of a semiring.
+In essence, "work" in the thermodynamic limit as contemplated here is combined according to the rules of the (base 2) [Log Semiring](https://en.wikipedia.org/wiki/Log_semiring).
+Whether this is a useful or even appropriate analogy remains to be seen, but is convenient for our purposes at hand so far.
+There is also some prior efforts in the literature to link these two notions[^1].

 This paragraph serves as a reminder to the author and an aknowledgement to anybody who reads this far that the above will/should be significantly cleaned up and clarified!
 But we digress, and need to get back to coding...